Missouri woman charged with capital murder in killings of pregnant woman and baby

-BENTONVILLE -- Prosecutors have formally charged a Missouri woman with killing a pregnant woman and her baby.
+BENTONVILLE -- Prosecutors have formally charged a Missouri woman in the killing of a pregnant woman and her baby and intend to seek the death penalty.

 Amber Dawn Waterman is charged with two counts of capital murder and kidnapping.
-The criminal information was filed Thursday against Waterman in Benton County Circuit Court.
+The criminal information was filed Thursday in Benton County Circuit Court.

-Amber Waterman and Jamie Waterman, her husband, both 42, were arrested last week on federal charges in the kidnapping of Ashley Bush.
+Waterman and her husband, Jamie, both 42, were arrested last week on federal charges in the kidnapping of Ashley Bush, 33, of Maysville.

 Amber Waterman is scheduled to appear Nov.
 21 in Green's court.

+Charges beyond the federal kidnapping charge have not been filed against Jamie Waterman because the evidence has not revealed he participated in a crime in Arkansas, Smith said.

+The Watermans are being held at the Greene County jail in Springfield, Mo.

-Bush, who was 33 years old and 31 weeks pregnant, was last seen in the passenger seat of an older, tan pickup Oct.
-31 at the intersection of Arkansas 72 and Arkansas 43 in Maysville, according to a post on the Benton County Sheriff's Office Facebook page.
+Bush, who was 31 weeks pregnant, was last seen in the passenger seat of an older, tan pickup Oct.
+31 at the intersection of Arkansas 72 and Arkansas 43 in Maysville, according to a Nov.
+1 post on the Benton County sheriff's office Facebook page.

 Amber Waterman told a Benton County sheriff's detective she spent Oct.
 31 with her son and her husband's cousin's daughter, according to an affidavit related to the case.